Obesity and Media

 Introduction

-The concept of mass media refers collectively to all media technologies, which are used for mass communication as well as to all social organizations which control these technologies.
-Mass-media technologies may be divided into two major groups: traditional media: newspapers, books, magazines and radio, television which are characterized as providing one-way transmission of messages from sender to audience and so called “new media”, providing interactive cooperation between two or more people transferring and receiving messages simultaneously.
+The concept of mass media refers collectively to all media technologies used for mass communication and to all social organizations that control these technologies.
+Mass-media technologies may be divided into two major groups: traditional media: newspapers, books, magazines, and radio, and television which are characterized as providing one-way transmission of messages from sender to audience, and so-called “new media”, providing interactive cooperation between two or more people transferring and receiving messages simultaneously.
 Historically mass communication originated when humankind developed their communicational skills.
-This process started with early hominids who used non-verbal communication: screaming, shouting, squealing, gestures, mimicry, and/or whistling.
-But the real communication revolution occurred approximately 90000-40000 BP when humankind invented language and this fact, according to anthropologists, meant transforming Homo sapiens into Homo loquens – the language-skilled humankind.
-The next milestone was reached when about 5000 years ago an alphabet was invented in ancient Mesopotamia and the Script epoch began.
+But the real communication revolution occurred approximately 90000-40000 B.P. when humankind invented language and this fact, according to anthropologists, meant transforming Homo sapiens into Homo loquens – the language-skilled humankind.
+The next milestone was reached when about 5000 years ago an alphabet was invented in ancient Mesopotamia and the Script epoch commenced.
 Barely 500 years ago in 1455, Johannes Gutenberg designed the printing press which started a real informational revolution.
-Since that time humankind has irreversibly been living in the epoch of mass communication which has continuously influenced religious, political, scientific, social, cultural and health issues aspects of our life.
-The invention of interactive mass media started in 1832 when Baron Schilling von Canstatt designed the telegraph, opening the gate to successive development of new inventions which widely spread into the 20th century .
-That is the reason why mass media affects human health and why it probably plays one of the most important roles in the process of epidemiological transformation.
+Since then, humankind has irreversibly been living in the epoch of mass communication, which has continuously influenced our lives’ religious, political, scientific, social, cultural, and health aspects.
+The invention of interactive mass media started in 1832 when Baron Schilling von Cannstatt designed the telegraph, opening the gate to successive development of new inventions that widely extended into the 20th century .
+The rise in popularity of the Internet and the development of smartphones have greatly impacted society, particularly young users of various electronic devices .
+A research study carried out at the University of Colorado has identified factors that contribute to sleep disturbances in children, such as heightened sensitivity of a child’s eyes, which can disrupt sleep patterns by reducing melatonin levels .
+Short-term effects linked to sleep issues in children and teenagers include behavioral problems, increased risk of injury, parental stress, and sleep deprivation .
+Potential long-term consequences may involve obesity, delayed onset of mental health conditions, and academic underachievement .

 Epidemiology

-Computer mediated communication has recently emerged as a viable means to both gather and disseminate medical information.
-Advertisers and marketers have begun to target the rapidly growing number of children online with a variety of new interactive advertising and marketing techniques.
-A majority of the big companies that advertise and market to children have created their own websites, designed as “branded environments” for children.
-These sites offer games, word-find puzzles, contests, quizzes, riddles, music, email cards, clips of commercials, sweepstakes, downloaable recipes, desktop wallpaper and screensavers that feature their products, and on-line stores that sell licensed merchandise.
-Approximately 1.2 million children aged 6–11 years visited food company–sponsored adverts game sites every month in 2009, spending up to 63 minutes per month on one site.
-Children can also sign up to receive electronic newsletters with news about products and promotions.
-Several commercial sites directed to children include targeted food product adverts.
-Food companies use social media to promote marketing messages directly to young people, including the 12 largest fast-food restaurants and 33 brands of sugar drinks.
-For example Coca-Cola is the number one brand on Facebook, with 56 million likes to date.
-Around 37% of children aged 10–12 years have an account on social networks.
-One of the newest forms of marketing enables food companies to reach young people on their mobile devices (cell phones, tablets, and IPods) through text messages, e-mails, social networks, and mobile apps, including advert games.
-Fast-food, soda, energy drink, snack food, and candy companies are early adopters of mobile marketing to appeal to youth.
-However these new media may also play a positive role in supporting obese people.
-Internet programs and mobile phone access may overcome traditional barriers to weight loss treatment because of 24 hour a day accessibility, affordability and anonymity for those who may avoid seeking treatment due to embarrassment or to other reasons.
-These media provide a forum for social support through e-mail, bulletin boards, chat rooms, group forums and web-hosted meetings.
-New media can minimize trouble to participantsassociated with physical visits to clinics, avoding waste of, time and has the potential to be used in a broad range of settings aiming at optimizing weight outcomes. .
+Computer-mediated communication has recently emerged as an effective method for both gathering and disseminating medical information.
+Advertisers and marketers have begun to focus on the rapidly growing number of children online, employing various interactive advertising and marketing strategies.
+Many major companies targeting children have developed their own websites, designed as “branded environments” tailored to children.
+These websites offer a range of activities including games, word-find puzzles, contests, quizzes, riddles, music, email cards, clips of commercials, sweepstakes, downloadable recipes, desktop wallpaper, screensavers featuring their products, and online stores selling licensed merchandise.
+In 2009, approximately 1.2 million children aged 6–11 visited food company–sponsored advertising game sites every month, spending up to 63 minutes per month on a single site.
+Numerous commercial sites directed at children feature targeted food product advertisements.
+Food companies utilize social media to directly promote marketing messages to young people, including the 12 largest fast-food restaurants and 33 brands of sugary drinks.
+One of the latest forms of marketing allows food companies to reach young people on their mobile devices (cell phones, tablets) through text messages, emails, social networks, and mobile apps, including advertising games.
+Fast food, soda, energy drinks, snack food, and candy companies are early adopters of mobile marketing to appeal to youth.
+The emergence of new media has the potential to serve as a valuable tool in assisting individuals with obesity.
+Internet-based programs and mobile accessibility can address traditional barriers to weight loss treatment by offering round-the-clock availability, cost-effectiveness, and the option of anonymity for those who may otherwise refrain from seeking treatment due to feelings of embarrassment or other inhibiting factors.
+These media platforms create a space for social support through various means such as email, bulletin boards, chat rooms, group forums, and web-hosted meetings.
+Furthermore, new media can alleviate the inconveniences associated with physical visits to clinics, saving time and resources, and can be used across a wide spectrum of settings to optimize weight-related outcomes .

 Regulations on Advertising to Children